AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 - **Locale** - Currently set to use en_US
 - **Themes** - Importing Flash Builder projects should store the right value, but currently not honored.
 - **Library** - Automatically managing library builds
-- **Workers**
-- **Modules**
+- **Workers & Modules** - I personally never used them, but if you want to help out and have a project that did, contact me!

 ## 📝 Notes

-For Issues, language intelligence and completions, the LSP used is [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml) V1.22.0.
+For Issues, Language Intelligence and Completions, the LSP used is [BowlerHatLLC/vscode-as3mxml](https://github.com/BowlerHatLLC/vscode-as3mxml) V1.22.0.

+AS3MXML requires an `asconfig.json` in the project folder.
+The extension will ask when opening the project if it should attempt to auto-generate one or if you prefer to maintain it manually. _NOTE:_ If you have used the VSCode extension, and have one already, you can disable the automatic generation but if you switch between Tasks it may not function properly.

 For Debugging, [Bowler Hat's SWF Debug](https://github.com/BowlerHatLLC/vscode-swf-debug) V1.10.0

-AS3MXML requires an `asconfig.json` in the project folder.
-The extension will attempt to auto-generate one.
-If you have used the VSCode extension, and have one already, you can disable the automatic generation and updating in the configurations or with the prompt when first opening the project.

-Cleaning/Building/Running and Export Packaging are done by this extension using binaries from the (Harman) Adobe Air or Flex SDK:
+For Cleaning/Building/Running and Export Packaging are done by this extension using binaries from the (Harman) Adobe Air or Flex SDK:
 - `mxmlc` for compiling of Flash and AIR project and packaging,
 - `compc` is used for compiling libraries
 - `adt` is used for running (checking for devices and making certificates)